 Installation of Grav is a trivial process.
 In fact, there is no real installation.
 You have three options for installing Grav.
-The first - and simplest - way is to simply download the zip archive, and extract it.
-The second way is to install with composer.
+The first - and simplest - way is to download the zip archive, and extract it.
+The second way is to install with Composer.
 The third way is to clone the source project directly from GitHub, and then run an included script command to install needed dependencies:

 Grav is incredibly easy to set up and get running.
 Be sure you have at least PHP version 5.5.9 by going to the terminal and typing:

 This should report the version and build information.
 For example: